 Importantly, we demonstrate the value of our approach in identifying errors that existed in an early-phase HVC software version as described in [4].
 In the next phase, once the identified software shortcomings had been rectified, we were able to show that it satisfies all safety properties of concern.
+Namely, that overall the system tracks the high-voltage setpoint as set by an operator, and that the software resets the setpoint and disables the high-voltage if it senses that the power supply is unstable.
 This serves as a testimony of the strength and suitability of using formal verification methods for industrial safety-critical systems.

 Some initial and preliminary results of our work regarding formal verification of HVC of industrial paint robot have been previously published in [4].
-This paper extends [4] by addressing some fundamental and important aspects, most notably by:
+This paper extends that work by addressing some fundamental and important aspects, most notably by:

-- 1. taking into account the timed aspects of the HVC controller using the timed semantics of RoboChart. - 2. replacing the simplified, binary representation of the output voltage following the setpoint, with a real representation and considering timed and dynamic convergence towards the setpoint signal (see Property P1). - 3. providing a crisp dichotomy between control software and physical hardware parts of the HVC system, together with detailed platform mapping in-between (see Fig. 8 and consult [14, 15]). - 4. modelling the system dynamics of the hardware in Simulink [5], [6]. - 5. using a novel approach to co-verification to combine the results from hardware simulations in Simulink with model-checking capabilities of RoboTool [16] to verify overall and system-level properties.
+- 1. taking into account the timed aspects of the HVC controller using the timed semantics of RoboChart. - 2. replacing the simplified, binary representation of the output voltage following the setpoint, with a real representation and considering timed and dynamic convergence towards the setpoint signal. - 3. providing a crisp dichotomy between control software and physical hardware parts of the HVC system, together with detailed platform mapping in-between [14, 15]. - 4. modelling the system dynamics of the hardware in Simulink [5, 6]. - 5. using a novel approach to co-verification to combine the results from hardware simulations in Simulink with the model-checking capabilities of RoboTool [16] to verify that the high-voltage produced by the HVC follows the setpoint, a system-level safety property.

 The remainder of this paper is structured as follows.
 Section 2 discusses related work.
-Section 3 provides an overview of the HVC system, contains formulation of the properties to be formally verified (Section 3.1) and presents a simplified finite state machine of the HVC (Section 3.2).
-Section 4 constitutes the main bodyof the current paper.
-It details the co-verification framework and explains how the state machine was modelled in RoboChart and combined with Mathworks SDV simulation and verification results in order to verify system properties.
+Section 3 provides an overview of the HVC system, contains formulations of the properties to be formally verified (Section 3.1) and presents a simplified finite state machine of the HVC (Section 3.2).
+Section 4 constitutes the main body of the current paper.
+It details the co-verification framework and explains how the state machine was modelled in RoboChart and combined with Mathworks SDV simulation and verification results in order to verify the system-level safety property concerning the high-voltage.
 Section 5 reports on the verification of software properties.
 Finally, Section 6 provides some discussion and conclusions, as well as suggestions for further research.